shawnLeeZX/solution_to_intro_to_datascience_UW_coursera/README.md

 * Use ggplot to visualize data and detect abnormal in the data.
 * Use packages, a.k.a. rpart(decision tree), randomForest and e1071(svm) to do
   particle classification.

+## Visualization

+Use Tableau to create a series of visualizations and use them to explore a dataset about the collision of airplane and animals.

+Results can be viewed [here](https://public.tableausoftware.com/profile/shawnleezx#!/vizhome/WhichAirplaneModeDeservesAttentionattime/6_CustomDashboard).